OHDSI/Broadsea-Dbt/README.md

 The paths are relative to the current directory and will be mounted as volumes in the broadsea-dbt container.

+You can configure the database connection by updating the profiles.yml file.
+See an example in the example_dbt_profiles directory.

+Note.
+Currently the only supoorted DBMS in this Docker container is PostgreSQL.
+The Dockerfile can be updated to include support for other DBMSs that are supported by dbt, including Snowflake and Redshift.

 ## Usage

 You can run DBT commands using Docker Compose: